Epigenetics and methylation analysis

 Chromosome-scale haplotyping and methylation analysis for parent-of-origin assignment

-Vahid Akbari (BC Cancer – Genome Sciences Centre, Canada) presented his work at the NCM 2022 demonstrating chromosome-scale phasing and parent-of-origin detection without the need for parental sequencing information using long Nanopore sequencing reads and methylation calling.
-He predicted that in the future this method has the potential to be used to improve genealogy and diagnosis and management of genetic diseases where the phenotype is affected by the parental origin of the allele.
+Vahid Akbari (BC Cancer — Genome Sciences Centre, Canada) presented his work at the NCM 2022 demonstrating chromosome-scale phasing and parent-of-origin detection, without the need for parental sequencing information, using long nanopore sequencing reads and methylation calling.
+He predicted that in the future this method has the potential to improve genealogy and diagnosis and management of genetic diseases where the phenotype is affected by the parental origin of the allele.

 How do I prepare and sequence samples for methylation detection?

 Amplification-free library preparation is required in order to maintain base modifications.
 For DNA sequencing, we recommend the Ligation Sequencing Kit.
 For RNA modification analysis, the Direct RNA Sequencing Kit is required.
 Nanopore sequencing is the only currently available technology that allows direct sequencing of native RNA, with no requirement for amplification or reverse transcription.